Sinthya01/VSTS-vscode-extension/README.md

 ```
 The log file will be placed at the root of your workspace and will be named `team-extension.log`.

+## Support
+Support for this extension is provided on our [GitHub Issue Tracker](https://github.com/Microsoft/vsts-vscode/issues).
+You can submit a [bug report](https://github.com/Microsoft/vsts-vscode/issues/new), a [feature request](https://github.com/Microsoft/vsts-vscode/issues/new) or participate in [discussions](https://github.com/Microsoft/vsts-vscode/issues).

 ## Contributing to the Extension
 See the [developer documentation](CONTRIBUTING.md) for details on how to contribute to this extension.